Vardar offensive: Aftermath

 Under those chaotic circumstances a Bulgarian delegation arrived in Thessaloniki to ask for an armistice.
 On 29 September, the Bulgarians were granted the Armistice of Salonica by General d'Esperey.
 The Bulgarian downfall turned the strategic and operational balance of the war against the Central Powers.
 The Macedonian Front was brought to an end at noon on 30 September, when the ceasefire came into effect.
 The treaty included the full capitulation of the 11th German Army, bringing the final tally of German and Bulgarian prisoners to 77,000 and granting the Allies 500 artillery pieces.
-The Radomir Rebellion was put down, by Bulgarian forces, as of the 2 October, while Tsar Ferdinand I of Bulgaria abdicated and went into exile the following day.
+The Radomir Rebellion was put down, by Bulgarian forces, as of 2 October, while Tsar Ferdinand I of Bulgaria abdicated and went into exile the following day.

 New balance was best described by German Emperor Wilhelm II in his telegram to Bulgarian Tsar Ferdinand I: "Disgraceful!
 62,000 Serbs decided the war!".
 On 29 September 1918, the German Supreme Army Command informed Kaiser Wilhelm II and the Imperial Chancellor Count Georg von Hertling, that the military situation facing Germany was hopeless.

-The British Army headed east towards the European side of the Ottoman Empire, while the French and Serbian forces continued north.
+The British and Greek Armies headed east towards the European side of the Ottoman Empire, while the French and Serbian forces continued north.
 The British Army neared Constantinople and, without a force capable of stopping the advance, the Ottoman government asked for an armistice (the Armistice of Mudros) on 26 October.
 In Serbia, "Desperate Frankie" (as the British nicknamed d'Esperey) continued to advance and the Serbo-French Army re-captured the country, overrunning several weak German divisions that tried to block its push near Niš.
 On 3 November, Austria-Hungary was forced to sign an armistice on the Italian Front ending the war there.
 On 10 November, d'Esperey's army crossed the Danube river and was poised to enter the Hungarian heartland.
 At the request of the French general, Count Mihály Károlyi, leading the Hungarian government, came to Belgrade and signed another armistice.